Mirn/sfu-cli-uploader/README.md

 ## Notes
  - This tool prioritizes speed, determinism, and automation
- - A panic (exit code 101) is treated as a fatal host-side or hardware error
  - Designed to be embedded into shell scripts, CI, and production flashing pipelines

 ## Related Projects